fpelliccioni/fpelliccioni.github.io/_posts/2014-07-15-writing-min-function-part3.md

 What do I mean with "complete"?

-Well, we need to see how to use our min function, for that purpose I want to use a real programming language.
+Well, first we need to see how to use our min function, for that purpose I want to use a real programming language.
 So in this article I will write code in [C++](http://www.open-std.org/jtc1/sc22/wg21/).
 Why C++?, it is a topic for another article.
 But, don't worry if you're not a C++ programmer, the code will be easy to understand, and, the ideas that I want to talk here are very important for programming algorithms, beyond the programming language.
 Later on, I will try to write the same code (and analyze it) using another programming languages.